mwiti-m1k3/Sysadmin_Projects/README.md

 ### 🤝 Contribution

-We encourage fellow sysadmins to contribute their useful scripts, guides, and tips!
+I encourage fellow sysadmins to contribute their useful scripts, guides, and tips!
 If you have a solution that helps you in your daily work, please share it with the community.

 To contribute: